rocketjishao/tagSeq/README.md

        $ featureCounts -L -a annotation_file -o both tagged.sam untagged.sam
           # annotation file like TAIR10_GFF3_genes.gff or gencode.vM23.annotation.gtf, result files are both and both.summary

-## 6. Samtools to translate the sam file to bam file and obtain its bam.bai file:
+## 6. Samtools to translate the sam file to bam file and obtain its bam.bai file
    Run Samtools by typing in (one by one):

        $ samtools view -bS tagged.sam > tagged.bam